Saturday, September 17, 2016

 Courtesy of Focus Features

-Director, co-writer Justin Tipping, Photo by Jose A Hermosillo, Copyright Festival in LA, 2016
+Director, co-writer Justin Tipping, Photo by José A Hermosillo, Copyright Festival in LA, 2016

-The musical evolution of the film unfolds the drama.
+The film’s musical evolution unfolds the drama.

-Jahking Guillory as Brandon, Photo by Jose A Hermosillo Copyright Festival in LA 2016
+Jahking Guillory as Brandon, Photo by José A Hermosillo, Copyright Festival in LA 2016

 Related Articles: